VinoVino/RoboND-Kinematics-Project/Covino_writeup_template.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-The code allowed for successfull completion of 2/2 pick and places.
+The code allowed for sucessfull completion of 2/2 pick and places.
 My virtual environment was extremely slow and cumbersome.
 I'm thankful for the IK_debug.py script for testing.
 The main problem error in my code was the calculation of the bside.
 I was taking the sqrt (x^2 + y^2 - 0.35) and didn't realize.
 After resolving the bug with help of the Udacity Tutorial my offset was within spec.

 There are no plans to modify or work on this code further.
 I didn't find this project very enjoyable, and would rather focus on improving the RoverSim project.